DeeLabCo/doc-classifier-aws/README.md

     * {"data": { "file_name": "<file_name>" }}
 * After you request the signed url, you can upload the file with the following request
 * PUT: <signed_url>
   * File with the name of the signed url

 # TODO

-* **S3 Trigger **: When you upload a file trigger the entire process
+* **S3 Trigger **: When you upload a file, activate a S3 trigger to extract information and persist the result in DynamoDB